ChrisGreene-Chuboe/stk-app-sql/readme.md

 # stk-app-sql

-The purpose of this repository is to help deploy, play with, and test the chuck-stack PostgreSQL deployment.
+The purpose of this repository is to create the application/framework aspect of the chuck-stack.

 ## Summary

-This repository is still alpha.
-The test/shell.nix is not fully self contained yet (example: does not install/configure aichat).
+There are two core components:

+- PostgreSQL - used to persist an organizations shared and historical data
+- Nushell - used to give users a cli environment to CRUD data and connect the chuck-stack with the outside world

+## Current State

+### PostgreSQL

+The PostgreSQL aspect of this repository is usable and functioning.
+Here is what you can do today:

+- Migration scripts can be found in ./migrations/
+- We can insert a record into 'stk_event' with the following: `insert into api.stk_event (name) values ('test')`
+- Note that all columns default accordingly (triggers and context variables are used to set the remaining columns)

+### Nushell

+We are starting to develop Nushell modules in the ./modules/ directory.

+Please ignore all Nushell files in ./test/cli/

 ## Test